 Geometrica offers tubular structures and internal cladding solutions to meet all the relevant recommendations by the National Fire Protection Association and other international organizations.
 A dome protects the pile from rain and wind (which would otherwise foster spontaneous combustion in open-air piles, and cause air and runoff pollution).
 Tubular structural elements and/or internal cladding prevent dust accumulation on the structure.

-With its tubular structural system, Geometrica has built many domes for coal, urea and other combustible and corrosive materials, in every stockpile shape (ring, conical, longitudinal and free-form).
+With its tubular structural system, Geometrica has built many domes for coal, urea and other combustible and corrosive materials in every stockpile shape, such as ring, conical, longitudinal and free-form.
 And Geometrica's internal cladding is available with special coatings for enclosing highly corrosive materials, or may even be made of fiberglass or plastics.